sriramdasbalaji/AzureDevOpsProjects/readme.md

    The **Azure DevOps project** automatically configures a CI build and release trigger.
 You're now ready to collaborate with a team on a Java app with a CI/CD process that automatically deploys your latest work to your web site.

-## Exercise 2: examine the VSTS CI/CD pipelines configured by Azure DevOps Project
+## Exercise 2: Examine the VSTS CI/CD pipelines configured by Azure DevOps Project

   The Azure DevOps project automatically configured a full VSTS CI/CD pipeline in your VSTS account.
 Explore and customize the pipeline as needed.
 Follow the steps below to familiarize yourself with the VSTS build and release definitions.